nsnod/CTorch/README.md

 <img src = "./src/images/CTorch_Library.png">

 # Description
-Understanding PyTorch, a potent machine learning package, and investigating methods to speed up its calculations through parallelization are the main goals of this project.
-In order to maximize PyTorch's usefulness, we aim to locate performance bottlenecks in its operations and apply effective parallel processing strategies.

-Our work is based on CTorch, an open-source project that focuses on GPU acceleration by re-implementing parts of PyTorch in C++.
-We hope to significantly improve the speed and effectiveness of PyTorch's matrix multiplication, backpropagation, tensors, linear functions, etc. by utilizing the ideas and design of CTorch.
+Our work is based on CTorch, an open-source project that focuses on CPU acceleration by re-implementing our version of a AutoGrad Engine C++.

 # Documentation
 You can clink on the link namely CS160 Documentation for understanding our project.